sorofaf-hue/Expense-Tracking-System/README.md

 pytest
 ```

-The current test suite checks functionality including:
+The current tests verify functionality including:

 - Retrieving expenses for a valid date
-- Handling dates with no expense records
+- Handling a date with no expenses
-- Handling an analytics query with no matching records
+- Handling an analytics date range with no matching records

 ---

 ## 🔄 Application Workflow

-### Adding or Updating an Expense
+### Add / Update Expenses

 ```text
 Select Date